mui/material-ui/packages/eslint-plugin-material-ui/README.md

 Prevent the usage of hardcoded labels.
 The docs are translated via crowdin, we prefer to use `t` from the redux store.

-### unused-style-rule
+### rules-of-use-theme-variants

-Find style rules declared in `makeStyles` that are not used in the component.
+Ensures correct usage of `useThemeVariants` so that all props are passed as well as their resolved default values.

 ### ~~restricted-path-imports~~